 A day generally created for the purpose of making people wish they were someone else.
 The day you realize you have 4 days of work ahead of you and that they won’t be going by fast at all.
 Symptoms generally include feeling like crap, wishing you were dead, or not showing up for work in general.

 For sufferers, The Mondays can be quite painful.
 However, there are remedies that can alleviate some of these symptoms.
 For one, individuals can spend their day playing games on the internet, in an attempt to push their troubles into the darkest recesses of their minds.
-Minesweeper is a popular choice, as is Tetris, as any fan of Office Space knows (in fact, I credit this film . . . → Read More: How Hard Are Computer Games?
+Minesweeper is a popular choice, as is Tetris, as any fan of Office Space knows (in fact, I credit this film with . . . → Read More: How Hard Are Computer Games?

 This morning my good friend Gabe of Motivated Grammar, who is secretly addicted to celebrity gossip, sent me this link to an article from Perez Hilton which is all about mathematics.
 No, I am not joking – Mr. Hilton apparently loves Grigori Perelman, the mathematician who solved the famous Poincaré conjecture and recently refused a $1 million dollar prize from the Clay Mathematics Institute for his solution.